 - A. Develop Self-Compassion: a healthy form of self-acceptance and a way of conceptualizing our favorable and unfavorable attitudes about ourselves and others.
 Three components of self-compassion are: - 1.
-Treating oneself kindly in the face of perceived inadequacy by engaging in self-soothing and positive self-talk.
+Treating oneself kindly in the face of perceived inadequacy by engaging in self-soothing and positive self-talk

-- 2. Recognizing that such discomfort is an unavoidable part of the human experience.
-This recognition of "common humanity" promotes a sense of connection to others even in the face of isolation and disappointment. - 3.
-Facing painful thoughts without avoiding or exaggerating them and managing disappointment and frustration by quelling self-pity and melodrama. - B. Boosting Emotional Intelligence: "EQ" (for emotional quotient) is the ability to monitor and use emotions to guide thinking and actions. - C. Know Yourself: two personality traits-conscientiousness and extroversion-correlate with very different health behaviors. - 1.
-Personality is not destiny.
-If you see yourself as low in conscientiousness or high in extraversion you can take deliberate steps that will safe-guard health. - D. Meet Your Needs.
+- 2. Recognizing that such discomfort is an unavoidable part of the human experience-this recognition of "common humanity" promotes a sense of connection to others even in the face of isolation and disappointment - 3.
+Facing painful thoughts without avoiding or exaggerating them and managing disappointment and frustration by quelling self-pity and melodrama - B. Boosting Emotional Intelligence: "EQ" (for emotional quotient) is the ability to monitor and use emotions to guide thinking and actions. - C. Meet Your Needs.
 According to Maslow, human needs are the motivating factors in personality development. - 1.
 First, we must satisfy our basic physiological needs, such as those for food, shelter, and sleep. - 2.
 Only then can we pursue fulfillment of our higher needs-for safety and security, love and affection, and self-esteem. - 3.
 Few reach the state of self-actualization, in which one functions at the highest possible level and derives the greatest possible satisfaction from life.

-E. Boost Self-Esteem
+D. Boost Self-Esteem